 - Finally, Ice draws in the support of 2 Peter 1:16-18 and Rev. 1:7 -- to no apparent purpose against a preterist view.
 He says that Peter described the transfigured Jesus "in relation to His second advent" but what that relation was, is: "Peter follows Jesus' pattern of supporting the future Second Advent by citing the past transfiguration."
 This fits just fine with the preterist view and Ice offers no reason to think otherwise.
 (We deal with Rev. 1:7 here.)

 Generation of Matthew 24

-Finally we get to Matthew 24, and here, after presenting the preterist view of the "generation" texts, Ice doesn't actually refute the preterist understanding -- he merely re-asserts the standard dispensational view:
+Finally we get to Matthew 24, and here, after presenting the preterist view of the "generation" texts, Ice doesn't actually refute the preterist understanding, but instead merely re-asserts the standard dispensational view:

 I believe that the timing of "this generation" in Matthew 24:34 is governed by the related phrase "all these things."
 In other words, Christ is saying that the generation that sees "all these things" occur will not cease to exist until all the events of the future tribulation are literally fulfilled.

 Preterists of course say that "all these things" WERE fulfilled in the first century, and Ice does not deal with this very much, though we will see attempts shortly.
 As it remains, this is merely the same dispensational "shell game" that conveniently moves the necessary "generation" around as needed, in spite of the parallel use of the phrase by Jesus elsewhere in which he clearly refers to his contemporaries.
 This last point Ice answers by creating an artificial dichotomy, saying that:

 While it is true that other uses of "this generation" refer to Christ's contemporaries, that is because they are historical texts.
 The use of "this generation" in the Olivet Discourse in the fig tree passages are prophetic texts.